-Employing new staff
+Employing staff and essential checks

-- 'entitled for work'
+- entitled for work

 - ask for photo ID